educates/labs-installation-guides/workshops/lab-lookup-standalone/workshop/content/05-package-installation.md

 is provided with each release of the standalone installer for the Educates lookup service.

-{{< note >}}
-Note that we are actually using a pre-release snapshot of Educates lookup service pulled from a pre-release snapshot of Educates 3.0.0.
-Once Educates 3.0.0 is released, we will be able to reference it via the latest alias and pickup whatever is the most recent available.
-{{< /note >}}

 To apply this configuration to the cluster, run the command:

 ```terminal:execute
 command: kubectl apply -f https://github.com/educates/educates-lookup-service/releases/download/3.0.0/educates-lookup-service-installer-app-rbac.yaml
 ```

+We are using Educates 3.0.0 here, use a newer version if available, or you can also use the latest link that GitHub provides.

 As well as creating the service account with required roles as mentioned, this will also create a namespace called `educates-lookup-service-installer` to hold